naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/deepsig_iclr25/README.md

 ```
 @inproceedings{deepsig_iclr25,
 title = {Deep Signature: Characterization of Large-Scale Molecular Dynamics},
-author = {author = {Tiexin Qin and Mengxu ZHU and Chunyang Li and Terry Lyons and Hong Yan and Haoliang Li}},
+author = {Tiexin Qin and Mengxu ZHU and Chunyang Li and Terry Lyons and Hong Yan and Haoliang Li},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }